jacobwojoski/dice-stats/README.md

     - SEE_BLIND_STREAK
 - ~~Make Settings have their own tab instead of being under "undefined"~~ (Done)
 - Fix Streaks, Streaks are off by 1 rn.
 1 extra value at the end.
 They Start correctly though

+## Longterm Goals
+- Better UI design (Change button pos?)
+- Implement Google charts better, potentally move to different charting sw (Add as Lib instead?)
+- Export data to be saved (Prolly Export and import as JSON)
+- Import Data to reload old values? (use JSON format)
+    - Import just global data?
+User data, Ability to choose?
+- Player Loads history if they join game late
+- Setting to choose which dice are tracked (checkboxes w/ grayed out checks if no dice of that type are rolled)
+- Make sure it works for other systems